Kony Ealy

-Kony Montoy Ealy (born December 21, 1991) is a gridiron football defensive end for the Edmonton Elks of the Canadian Football League (CFL).
-He played college football at Missouri and was drafted by the Carolina Panthers in the second round of the 2014 NFL Draft.
+Kony Montoy Ealy (born December 21, 1991) is an American professional football defensive end.
+He played college football for the Missouri Tigers and was selected by the Carolina Panthers in the second round of the 2014 NFL draft.

-Early years
+Early life

 Ealy attended New Madrid County Central in New Madrid, Missouri, where he was a three-sport athlete in football, basketball and track.
 In football, he notched 89 tackles, including 31 tackles for loss, and 10.5 quarterback sacks while adding 21 quarterback hurries in his junior season; on offense, he caught 22 passes for 501 yards and 3 touchdowns.

 He was a first-team All-state, All-conference, All-region and All-district selection as a senior, after he amassed 104 total tackles, 28 tackles for loss, 12.5 sacks, 31 quarterback pressures, 5 forced fumbles, 7 pass break ups, 4 blocked kicks.
 He was also a standout in basketball, where he earned All-state, and numerous All-district, All-region and All-conference honors.

 Considered a four-star recruit by Rivals.com, Ealy was rated as the 11th best weakside defensive end prospect of his class.

 College career

 Ealy accepted a football scholarship from the University of Missouri.
 In 2010, he was redshirted as a true freshman.
 In 2011, Ealy earned a back-up role, recording 13 tackles, one sack, and three tackles for loss in 12 games.
 He made his first career start at Baylor.
 During the Independence Bowl against North Carolina, Ealy recorded 2 tackles, including a half-tackle for loss.
-He was named to the Big 12 All-Freshman Team.
+He was named to the Big 12 Conference All-Freshman Team.

 In 2012, he started 10 games for the Tigers, recording 37 tackles, including 10 tackles for loss, 3.5 sacks and 7 pass break-ups, and 5 quarterback pressures.
 In 2013, he started all 14 games, setting a new career high in tackles with 43, tackles for loss with 14.5, and sacks with 9.5, while forcing three fumbles and intercepting one pass which he returned 49 yards for a touchdown against Indiana.
-For his play, Ealy was named to the first-team All-SEC.
+For his play, Ealy was named to the first-team All-Southeastern Conference (SEC).

-Ealy announced on January 3, 2014 that he would forgo his senior season and enter the 2014 NFL Draft.
+Ealy announced on January 3, 2014, that he would forgo his senior season and enter the 2014 NFL draft.